ndhuanhuan/ML_MODELS_REVIEW/GAN/CycleGAN/readme.md

 The CycleGAN’s Discriminator is based on the PatchGAN architecture—we will dive into the technical details in the code section.
 One thing that may be confusing is that we do not get a single float as an output of this Discriminator, but rather a set of single-channel values that may be thought of as a set of mini-discriminators that we then average together.

 Ultimately, this allows the design of the CycleGAN to be fully convolutional, meaning that it can scale relatively easily to higher resolutions.
 Indeed, in the examples of translating video games to reality or vice versa, the CycleGAN authors have used an upscaled version of the CycleGAN, with only minor modifications thanks to the fully convolutional design.
 Other than that, the Discriminator should be a relatively straightforward implementation of the Discriminators you have seen before, except there are now two of them.

+## Instance normalization
+Instance normalization is similar to the batch normalization in chapter 4, except that instead of normalizing based on information from the entire batch, we normalize each feature map within each channel separately.
+Instance normalization often results in better-quality images for tasks such as style transfer or image-to-image translation—just what we need for the CycleGAN!